manateeit/mit-psa/docs/workflow/integration-patterns.md

 The Dynamic Workflow UI System is designed to be extensible and adaptable to various business needs.
 This document outlines the integration patterns for extending the system with custom functionality, integrating with external systems, and building on top of the core components.

+> **Important Note on Workflow Execution**: Workflows are executed in response to events.
+When a workflow is triggered, the event that triggered it is passed as input to the workflow.
+The workflow does not wait for the initial event - the fact that the workflow is executing means the event has already occurred.
+This is reflected in the patterns below where each workflow receives its triggering event via `context.input.triggerEvent`.

 ## Table of Contents

 1. [Extending the Form System](#extending-the-form-system)